suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 This specification describes extensions to the SUIT manifest format defined in {{I-D.ietf-suit-manifest}}.
-These extensions allow an update author, update distributor or device operator to more precisely control the distribution and installation of updates to IoT devices.
+These extensions allow an update author, update distributor or device operator to more precisely control the distribution and installation of updates to devices.
 These extensions also provide a mechanism to inform a management system of Software Identifier and Software Bill Of Materials information about an updated device.